breathingstatue/blender-plugin/README.md

 -Theman with the help of AI and a bunch of friends in the RV I/O community.

+20.25.76
+.fob import now accepts -1 as a value

 20.25.75
 Fixed "Set Material to Selected Faces"
 Fixed "Fix Texture Numbers and Materials" for texnum 26 (aa)